 Watersystems are critical to human and ecological survival.
 With climate change and urban development, these systems are changing faster than ever.
 Therefore, there is an urgency of better and dynamic monitoring methods and technologies.

 Indymo consists of an experienced technical team, led by 2 professors from Universities of Applied Sciences with in-depth segment knowledge.
 Students and educational institutions are often involved in Indymo’s R&D projects and scientific research.
 We are now active internationally and have a strong scientific and commercial network around the world.

 Floris is an enthusiastic water management professional.
 He holds a PhD awarded by TU Delft on sustainable climate adaptation measures.
-Floris is also working as a project manager at TAUW and as a lecturer in the Hanze University of Applied Sciences.
+Floris is also working as a researcher at Deltares and as a lecturer in the Hanze University of Applied Sciences.
 Floris was nominated for the Dutch Engineer of the year award in 2011.

 RUTGER DE GRAAF

 Rutger de Graaf holds a PhD (cum laude) in the topic: innovations in urban water management to reduce the vulnerability of cities.
 He is also founder of Deltasync and Blue21, and a lecturer at Rotterdam University of Applied Sciences.
 He was placed third in the Dutch Engineer of the year award in 2016.